Professors Herdegen, Mossler, Vitale, D. Weese

 SPORT PSYCHOLOGY.
 Examines the psychological principles involved in sport, including the effects of attention and arousal on performance, audience effects on performance, factors underlying achievement motivation, factors that predict effective coaching and team cohesion, and personality variables associated with athletic participation.
 Emphasis is placed on reading and discussing empirical studies in the area, with some attention paid to case studies.
-Prerequisite: Psychology 101 or 102.
-Offered: every third semester.
+Prerequisite: Psychology 101.
+Offered: spring semester of alternate years.

 PSYCHOLOGY 209.
 (3)

 PSYCHOLOGY OF ADOLESCENCE.
 This course is designed to introduce students to adolescence, an important stage of human growth and development.
 Students begin by reviewing the major theories of adolescence, then cover some of the physical, cognitive, social, and emotional changes that occur during this stage of development.
 Current research on problematic behaviors such as drug use, sexual beh avior, risk taking, juvenile delinquency, and psychopathology help students explore the roles that neurological development, parents, and cultural forces play in the development of these behaviors.
 Finally, students develop ideas about how we might reduce or eliminate the occurrence of some of these problematic behaviors.
 Videotapes, web resources, and additional short readings are used to supplement the primary text in this course.
 Prerequisite: Psychology 101, or permission of the instructor.
 Offered: alternate years.